-We all know that consistent, quality quiet time with God is necessary to foster our relationship and develop intimacy.
-A daily, unhurried quiet time sounds awesome – in theory.
-But in reality, life often gets in the way.
+Most of us want to spend quality quiet time with God.
+We know that regular time with Him will foster our relationship and develop intimacy.
+So we plan to do it.
+We commit to it.
+But then the reality of life and its demands get in the way.
 We oversleep from exhaustion.
 Or the kids wake early.
 Or the phone rings.

-Most Christian women express a desire to spend regular time with God.
-Yet often something breaks down between the “want to” and the “get to.”
+Yes, as Christian women we long to sit at our Savior’s feet, to linger there, to hear His heart.
+Yet often, something breaks down between the “want to” and the “get to.”
 Desire for a daily quiet time is not enough.
 Whether you’re a young mom, empty nester, or work full time, we all need to put some purposeful strategies in place to increase the likelihood of it actually happening.

-A couple of days ago, I asked my Facebook pals what strategies they use to keep regular time with God a priority.
+A while back, I asked my Facebook pals what strategies they use to keep regular time with God a priority.
 I wanted to know how they go from “want to” to “get to.”
 The women who shared represent all shapes and stages of life.
 I want to share their great insight with you!

 8 Tips for Moving Quiet Time from “Want to” To “Get To:”